MrRaposinha/HakitaSupremacy/README.md

 ## 🚧 Limitations

-- **Restart Checkpoint Exclusion**: The plushie does not respawn when the player forcefully restarts from a checkpoint.
-While this mechanic is not fully implemented, it adds an extra layer of caution to the challenge.
+- **Manual Checkpoint Restarts**: Plushies do not respawn when the player forcefully restarts from a checkpoint, requiring additional care during these scenarios.

 ---